High Frame Rate Video Reconstruction based on an Event Camera: Abstract

 \section{Abstract}

 Event-based cameras measure intensity changes (called `{\it events}') with microsecond accuracy under high-speed motion and challenging lighting conditions.
-With the active pixel sensor (APS), event cameras allow simultaneous output of intensity frames.
+With the `active pixel sensor' (APS), \rcf{the `Dynamic and Active-pixel Vision Sensor' (DAVIS)} allows the simultaneous output of intensity frames and events.
 However, the output images are captured at a relatively low frame rate and often suffer from motion blur.
 A blurred image can be regarded as the integral of a sequence of latent images, while events indicate changes between the latent images.
 Thus, we are able to model the blur-generation process by associating event data to a latent sharp image.
-Based on the abundant event data alongside low frame rate, easily blurred images, we propose a simple yet effective approach to reconstruct high-quality and high frame rate sharp videos.
-Starting with a single blurred frame and its event data, we propose the \textbf{Event-based Double Integral (EDI)} model and solve it by adding regularization terms.
+Based on the abundant event data alongside a low frame rate, easily blurred images, we propose a simple yet effective approach to reconstruct high-quality and high frame rate sharp videos.
+Starting with a single blurred frame and its event data \rc{from DAVIS}, we propose the \textbf{Event-based Double Integral (EDI)} model and solve it by adding regularization terms.
 Then, we extend it to \textbf{multiple Event-based Double Integral (mEDI)} model to get more smooth results based on multiple images and their events.
 Furthermore, we provide a new and more efficient solver to minimize the proposed energy model.
 By optimizing the energy function, we achieve significant improvements in removing blur and the reconstruction of a high temporal resolution video.
 The video generation is based on solving a simple non-convex optimization problem in a single scalar variable.
-Experimental results on both synthetic and real sequences demonstrate the superiority of our \textbf{mEDI} model and optimization method compared to the state of the art.
+Experimental results on both synthetic and real datasets demonstrate the superiority of our \textbf{mEDI} model and optimization method compared to the state-of-the-art.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{